IepIweidieng/TJAPlayer3/tja.md

 Effect scope: all

 Suddenly change the base scrolling **speed** of notes & bar lines.
-In other word, suddenly change the the normal scrolling velocity and direction.
+In other word, suddenly change the normal scrolling velocity and direction.

-The `<approach-specifier>` from the *proposal* [Command Modifier](#proposal-command-modifier) is intended to be used in conjuction.
+The `<approach-specifier>` from the *proposal* [Command Modifier](#proposal-command-modifier) is intended to be used in conjunction.

 If the notes & the bar lines are rotated around their center accordingly when a [`#SCROLL`](#scroll) command with complex number value is used, they are also rotated accordingly when a `#SPEED` command with complex number value is used.